MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> A good master leads you to the true master within.
-Only that master, who is your own higher self, can adequately answer all questions.
+> No man is happy who does not think himself so.
-> -- Ming-Dao Deng
+> -- Norman Vincent Peale